cybertraining-dsc/su21-reu-361/project/index.md

 **Figure 2:** The process of producing LSTM timeseries based on cryptocurrency price.

-This program undergoes the four main phases outlined in Figure 2: retrieving data from Yahoo Finance[^4], isolating the Close prices (the price the cryptocurrency has at the end of each day), training the LSTM to predeict Close prices, and plotting the prediction model, respectively.
+This program undergoes the four main phases outlined in Figure 2: retrieving data from Yahoo Finance[^4], isolating the Close prices (the price the cryptocurrency has at the end of each day), training the LSTM to predict Close prices, and plotting the prediction model, respectively.

 ## 4. Implementation